Hadrophilic Dark Sectors at the Forward Physics Facility

-In our simulations, we model the production of light dark vectors in the far-forward region of the LHC by employing the \texttt{FORESEE} package~\cite{Kling:2021fwx}.
-We thereby include dark vector production by light meson decays, proton bremsstrahlung,\footnote{The modeling of dark vector production via proton bremsstrahlung in \texttt{FORESEE} is based on the Fermi-Weizsacker-Williams approximation presented in Refs.~\cite{Blumlein:2013cua,deNiverville:2016rqh}.
+In our simulations, we model the production of light dark vector bosons in the far-forward region of the LHC by employing the \texttt{FORESEE} package~\cite{Kling:2021fwx}.
+We thereby include dark vector boson production by light meson decays, proton bremsstrahlung,\footnote{The modeling of dark vector boson production via proton bremsstrahlung in \texttt{FORESEE} is based on the Fermi-Weizsacker-Williams approximation presented in Refs.~\cite{Blumlein:2013cua,deNiverville:2016rqh}.
 Recently, Ref.~\cite{Foroughi-Abari:2021zbm} studied this process using an alternative model of nucleon interactions based on Pomeron exchange, finding production rates that are smaller by a factor of a few.
 These estimates provide a sense of the theoretical uncertainty inherent in this process. } and the Drell-Yan process.
+We observe that typically the production of dark vector bosons in light meson decays dominates if kinematically allowed.
+For the dark vector bosons heavier than the $\eta$ meson, the most important production mode is due to bremsstrahlung, while the Drell-Yan process starts to dominate for $m_V > 1.5~\gev$.

-We then consider various decay final states of the dark vectors.
+We then consider various decay final states of the dark vector bosons.
 In particular, the partial decay width for $V \to \chi \chi^*$ is